 - For those looking for a private repository, GitHub is a little expensive.

 - GitHub does not contain many functions.

 - It isn’t completely free.

 - And GitHub also has space limitations, as single files cannot reach 100MB, and repositories are restricted to 1GB in the free version.

 Want to learn more about Git?
 Check out our Git Tutorial now!

 Therefore, I think you have come to the conclusion of what are the differences between GitHub and GitLab.
 Many consider GitLab to be a clone of GitHub, but it is often seen as an enhanced version of GitHub.
 Finally, the choice between GitLab and GitHub would come down to the objectives you want to achieve for your open-source programming project.
+You can also try different tools similar to Github & Gitlab like AWS Amplify, Azure mobile Apps & Parse.
 Intellipaat offers you a GitHub training course.
 Enroll now to become a master in Git and GitHub.